AetheriusUni/SpaceShooterGame/README.md

 # SpaceShooterGame
-Space Shooter Game made with the help from Jonathan Weinberger's "The Ultimate Guide to Game Development with Unity 2019"
+Space Shooter Game made with the help from Jonathan Weinberger's "The Ultimate Guide to Game Development with Unity 2019".
+This is still a work in progress.